emrumo/emrumo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I received a B.Sc degree in Physiscs from [University of Valencia](https://www.uv.es/uvweb/college/en/university-valencia-1285845048380.html), Spain, in 2016 and a M.Sc. degree in Mechatronics from [Polytechnic University of Valencia](https://www.upv.es/en), Spain, in 2018.
+I received my B.Sc degree in Physiscs from [University of Valencia](https://www.uv.es/uvweb/college/en/university-valencia-1285845048380.html), Spain, in 2016 and my M.Sc. degree in Mechatronics from [Polytechnic University of Valencia](https://www.upv.es/en), Spain, in 2018.

 Currently, I am pursuing a Ph.D. degree at [University of Agder](https://www.uia.no/en), Norway.